heikkilamarko/micro-frontends-app/README.md

 # Micro Frontends App

-This repository contains an implementation of a simple micro frontends application written in Svelte and React.
+This repository contains the source code of a simple micro frontends application written in Svelte and React.

 ## A Brief Introduction to Micro Frontends